code-review-doctor/osis/doc/architecture/decisions/0006-use-tactical-domain-driven-design.md

 +) Consistent way of treating a part of business problem.

-+) Business logic is encapsulate in one place.
++) Business logic is encapsulated in one place.

 -) Use Domain Driven Design approach with business (Strategic part) can lead to organisational issues.